slittorin/home-assistant-configuration/README.md

 ```
 3. Through the `File Editor` add-on, edit the file `/config/packages/ha_system.yaml` and add:
 ```
-# This file includes all the items for Home Assistant system.
+# This file includes all the items for the Home Assistant system.

 sensor:
   - platform: sql